maria-antoniak/fight-harassment-in-research/README.md

 - This can perversely help the harasser, whose CV now includes multiple collaborations and affiliations.

-- Sometimes you might be left with no other option than passing the harasser (e.g., if Title IX and other processes have failed).
-In this case, if you can safely do so, warn people in the new community.
+- Sometimes, you may witness a case of passing the harasser that you have no power to stop.
+In this case, if you can safely do so, consider sharing information with people in the new community.

 - Most importantly: institute policies around hiring, recommendations, etc. that allow for this kind of feedback.
 Require job applicants to release information from their previous employer about sexual and other misconduct.
     - See [these recommendations](https://www.aau.edu/aau-principles-preventing-sexual-harassment-academia) from the Association of American Universities.